vacp2p/rfc/content/docs/rfcs/1/README.md

 A specification MAY also have additional contributors who contribute changes to it.

+If the resposible editor is no longer active, the editor MUST be replaced by an new editor.

 It is RECOMMENDED to use a process similar to [C4 process](https://github.com/unprotocols/rfc/blob/master/1/README.md) to maximize the scale and diversity of contributions.